instea/react-native-snap-shooter/README.md

 }
 ```
 where you define dependency for your library and RN versions you want to test.
 3. Create simple RN component that use your library in file `demo/DemoApp.js`.
 This is the starting point that will be imported into testing RN project (together with other files you put into `demo` directory) and will be snap shot.

+Then execute `npm start` to get snap shots and `npm test` to compare them.
 Check [example](example/) for working demo.

 ## Current status
 Currently it is in an early development stage and we want to validate if community is interested in such project.
-It generally works in good case but still needs improvements to handle various edge cases.
+It generally works in good case (IOS only) but still needs improvements to handle various edge cases.

 ## Prerequisites and limitations
 It requires all tools needed to develop and run RN applications especially following